Quansight-Labs/quansight-labs-site/posts/2021/05/rethinking-jupyter-documentation.md

 You can use :py:func:`np.einsum('i->', a) <numpy.einsum>` ...
 ```

-This also lead to long discussion about which syntax to use in advance area,
+This also lead to long discussions about which syntax to use in advance area,
 like formulas in [Sympy's docstrings](https://github.com/sympy/sympy/issues/14964).

-Many project have to implement dynamic docstrings; for example to include all
+Many projects have to implement dynamic docstrings; for example to include all
 the parameter a function or class, would pass down using ``**kwargs``, (search
 matplotlib source for `_kwdoc` , or pandas DataFrame for example).

 This can make it relatively difficult for authors and contributors to properly
 maintain and provide comprehensive docs.

-I'm not sure I can completely predict all effects this has on how library
+I'm not sure I can completely predict all the side effects this has on how library
 maintainers write docs; but I believe there is also a strong opportunity for a
 tools to help there.
 See for example [vélin](https://github.com/Carreau/velin)
 which attempts to auto reformat and fix common NumyDoc's format mistakes and